danieldevill/MininetCodingSwitch/README.md

 	* And this works!
 No more arp requests all over the place.
 	* I need to make it automatic in the sense that the switch responds to ARP requests.
 * ARP table is working as required but there is some sort of "Segmentation fault"
 	* Possible cause is with the ARP_TABLE being updated.
-I should use a pointer?
+It is not the ARP table, confirmed.
+* Problem still persists.`